jiaweing/mysthud/README.md

 About
 --------
 This hud was made by rayshud, currently maintained by CriticalFlaw.
-This hud is a hud for Team Fortress 2, it combines a few elements from multiple other huds but with rayshud as its main.
+This hud is a custom game ui modification for Team Fortress 2, it combines a few elements from multiple other huds but with rayshud as its main.

 I like rayshud, which is why I am NOT going to edit most of the contents.
-My edits are only certain elements that I find very 'off', or can be improved on to my liking.
+My edits are only certain elements that I find very 'off', or can be improved to my liking.

-This edit is published for fans who like this version of rayshud.
+This edit is published for fans who like my version of rayshud.

 Difference
 --------